M.E. is a serious, long-term, fluctuating condition affecting 250,000 people in the UK and 17 million worldwide.

 - M.E./CFS management principles for health professionals, presented by Fiona Wright, specialist M.E./CFS clinician and Occupational Therapist (OT) with North Bristol NHS Trust, this webinar will be most useful for OTs and Physiotherapists, but is suitable for all primary healthcare professionals.
 It was held on Tuesday 16 January and can be watched on the Webinars for GPs website.

-- Energy efficiency nursing: managing the effects of M.E./CFS,resented by Keith Anderson, M.E./CFS Clinical Nurse Specialist with NHS Lothian, who demonstrated how he has applied his nursing and clinical management skills to treat and support patients.
+- Energy efficiency nursing: managing the effects of M.E./CFS, presented by Keith Anderson, M.E./CFS Clinical Nurse Specialist with NHS Lothian, who demonstrated how he has applied his nursing and clinical management skills to treat and support patients.
 This webinar will be most useful to nurses working within primary care, but also of interest to GPs and other health professionals.
 It was held on Tuesday 30 January and can be watched on the Webinars for GPs website.

 - Meeting the needs of people with M.E./CFS: essential facts and practical tips was presented by pharmacist and Action for M.E. volunteer Emily Beardall, who also has M.E., in November 2017, and is suitable for anyone working in primary health and social care.
 A recording of the webinar, and its accompanying slides, are now available to view online.
 One GP who took part said it was an "excellent webinar debunking M.E. myths and providing practical advice on early management and signposting to support groups."